capactio/capact/docs/tutorial/jira-installation/README.md

 To see all the manifest that OCH stores, navigate to the [OCH content structure](../../../och-content).

-To see the Jira installation manifests, click on the following links:
+To see the Mattermost installation manifests, click on the following links:
- - [Jira installation Interface](../../../och-content/interface/productivity/jira/install.yaml) - a generic description of Jira installation (action name, input, and output - a concept similar to interfaces in programming languages),
+ - [Mattermost installation Interface](../../../och-content/interface/productivity/mattermost/install.yaml) - a generic description of Mattermost installation (action name, input, and output - a concept similar to interfaces in programming languages),
- - [Jira installation Implementation](../../../och-content/implementation/atlassian/jira/install.yaml) - represents the dynamic workflow for Jira Installation.
+ - [Mattermost installation Implementation](../../../och-content/implementation/mattermost/mattermost-team-edition/install.yaml) - represents the dynamic workflow for Mattermost Installation.

 #### Content development